lmiller58/export-api-sample/README.md

+#### _Attention: Please use this sample here: https://github.com/relativitydev/export-api-helper.
+This project is no longer being maintained._

-# Export API Sample
+# Object Manager - Export API Sample
 Two .NET console apps demonstrating Export API consumption.

 ## Introduction
-The Export API is designed for efficient extracted text export from Relativity.
+The Object Manager - Export API is designed for efficient extracted text export from Relativity.
 It is able to export the text regardless of the storage method (SQL Server or DataGrid).

 ## Dependencies
 All of the DLLs you need should be in the `dlls` folder at the root.
 As versions update, however, we recommend using the libraries from your SDK.